SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-06-constraint-attribution.md

 Now the question remains: does such a decomposition make economic sense from the perspecitve of portfolio construction?

-### Benchmark of Oppotunity Set + Overlay of Conviction <a name="meaning"></a>
+### Benchmark of Oppotunity Set + Overlay of Investment Decision <a name="meaning"></a>

 Yes it does make sense in the context of portfolio construction.
-The economic meaning of the decomposition will become clear as we look into the content of each of the 3 component.
+As we examine the contents of each of the three components, the economic meaning of the decomposition become clear.

 **Xu**

-The first component $$X_u$$ is the solution to a MVO without any constraint.
+The first component $$X_u$$ is the solution to a MVO without any constraints.
 It is actually the mean variance efficient portfolio given accrute estimate of return and risk.

 $$
 \begin{aligned}